Environment Canada issues mobile emergency alert for tornado warning in parts of the GTA - Up News Info

-Environment Canada has issued a Tornado warning for parts of the greater Toronto area and sent out an emergency alert on mobile devices.
+Environment Canada has issued a Tornado warning for parts of the Greater Toronto Area (GTA) and sent out an emergency alert on mobile devices.

 “Environment Canada has issued a tornado warning for this mobile coverage area.
 Take cover immediately if threatening weather approaches,” the alert reads.

-A tornado warning has been issued for Halton Hills, Milton, Mississauga, Brampton, Oakville and Burlington.
+A tornado warning has been issued for several regions in the Greater Toronto Area including Halton Hills, Milton, Mississauga and Brampton.

 In 2017, the CRTC mandated all wireless carriers to provide text messages to mobile devices that notify Canadians of imminent threats such as fires, tornadoes, floods and missing children.